Chris Amon: 1963

 For the 1963 Formula One season the Parnell team were using the year old Lola Mk4A, powered by 1962 specification Climax V8 engines.
 Amon was teamed with the very experienced Maurice Trintignant for the first race of the season at Monaco and his Grand Prix career started with what was to become typical bad luck: Trintignant's Climax developed a misfire, so he took over Amon's car.

 At the 1963 Belgian Grand Prix, Amon was partnered by Lucien Bianchi and started ahead of him from 15th position.
 After nine laps, however, an oil fire ended his race.
 He continued to experience mechanical problems at the Dutch, Mexican and German Grands Prix; and after an accident in practice for the Italian Grand Prix left him hanging out of his car's cockpit with three broken ribs, he missed both the Italian and United States rounds.

 Amon usually qualified in the midfield and generally outpaced his teammates, who included his good friend Mike Hailwood.
 His best results of the year were seventh at the French and British Grands Prix.
 During this time, however, Amon's social life was attracting as much attention as his driving.
-He was a member of the Ditton Road Flyers, the social set named after the road in London where Amon shared an apartment with American Peter Revson, Hailwood and Tony Maggs.
+He was a member of the Ditton Road Flyers, the social set named after the road in London where Amon shared an apartment with his Formula One colleagues Peter Revson, Hailwood and Tony Maggs.

 Parnell was nonetheless impressed with Amon's results in what was regarded as less-than-competitive machinery and promoted him to team leader.
 Parnell died from peritonitis in January 1964 and his son Tim took over the team.